Elevation (liturgy): Lutheran practice

+Martin Luther himself defended the practice of the elevation as heralding the real presence:

 In the many Lutheran churches where it is practiced, the elevation may take place both immediately after the consecration of the elements or during the pax.
 This elevation gives opportunity to adore the real presence of Christ by either bowing deeply at the waist or genuflecting.
+During the elevation, the Daily Divine Service Book states: It is appropriate for the congregation to make the sign of the cross at the elevation/genuflection and to quietly hail the present Christ with Saint Thomas' Confession: "My Lord and my God."

 The elements may also be elevated following the chanting of the Lord's Prayer, by which the celebrant may use the elements to make the sign of the cross over the congregation.

 The precise practice of the elevation in the Lutheran communion is somewhat less uniform than in the Roman Catholic or Eastern Orthodox communions.
-Therefore a variety of specific practices exist within the Lutheran communion for the elevation and adoration of the actual elements.
+Therefore a variety of specific practices exist within the Lutheran communion for the elevation and adoration of the actual Eucharistic elements.

 In art

 Music

 Marc-Antoine Charpentier: composed forty-seven Élévations (between 1670 and 1700), catalogue numbers H.233 to H.280.